CASE FILE | |

 In March 2020, the CAO accepted the complaint—the first ever involving a Chinese financial intermediary.
 After an unusually lengthy delay in the process, the mechanism finally published a compliance appraisal in June 2022, concluding that the mine and tailings dam pose “extreme” risks.
 By this time, however, Dairi Prima Mineral had ended its financial relationship with the IFC intermediary Postal Savings Bank of China.
 Unfortunately, the Compliance Advisor Ombudsman decided not to pursue a full compliance investigation of IFC’s conduct in relation to the investment citing the severed financial links.

-Dairi Prima Minerals is an Indonesian joint venture between the Beijing-based mining conglomerate China Nonferrous Metal Industry’s Foreign Engineering and Construction Co., Ltd. (NFC) and Bumi Resources Minerals, a subsidiary of the Indonesian coal-mining giant Bumi Resources.
+Dairi Prima Mineral is an Indonesian joint venture between the Beijing-based mining conglomerate China Nonferrous Metal Industry’s Foreign Engineering and Construction Co., Ltd. (NFC) and Bumi Resources Minerals, a subsidiary of the Indonesian coal-mining giant Bumi Resources.

 The concession area contains approximately 5% of the world’s zinc reserves.
 The project dates from 1998, when Dairi Prima Mineral received permission from the Indonesian government to explore for metals in a 27,420-hectare area.
 The project is expected to cost $453 million.
 Mining is anticipated to begin 42 months after all of the finance and insurance is secured.
 According to a 2019 draft Environmental Impact Assessment Addendum, the mine life will be 10 years.